mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 .. label:: end_test_2a_class

-This test assert that the generated *atoms_epsilon* array is consistent with its expected value (see the previous paragraphs).
+This test asserts that the generated *atoms_epsilon* array is consistent with its expected value (see the previous paragraphs).
+Note that the expected values are in LJ units, i.e., they have been nondimensionalized by :math:`\epsilon_1`.